 On Halloween night in 2017 alone, 11 motor vehicle occupants and three pedestrians lost their lives in drunk-driving crashes.
 Each one of these was preventable deaths had someone decided not to get behind the wheel of a car after drinking.

-Santa Ana personal injury attorneys know that drunk driving and Halloween are deadly combinations.
+Santa Ana drunk driving accident victim attorneys know that drunk driving and Halloween are deadly combinations.
 Even if a driver hasn’t been partaking in alcohol on Halloween, the risk of an accident happening is higher than at other times of the year.
 Alcohol clouds judgment, decreases reaction times, alters vision, decreases visual tracking abilities, reduces coordination, and causes drowsiness.
 Disaster can result when you combine the effects of alcohol with Halloween road-use factors such as:

 Pedestrian collisions with cars happen on and around Halloween across the nation than any other time of year.
 The U.S. Centers for Disease Control (CDC) reports that children are more than twice as likely to be hit and killed by a car on Halloween than on any other day of the year.
 Drunk drivers only add to the severity of this sad statistic.

 Santa Ana Personal injury Lawyers Are Here for You